30 Extensibility

 ;; Return {:points [...] :x-domain [...] :y-domain [...]}

 ...)The return value must always include :x-domain and :y-domain.
-The rest of the shape depends on what the paired extract-layer expects – the stat and extractor are a matched pair.
+The rest of the shape depends on what the paired extract-layer requires – the stat and extractor are a matched pair.
 For point-like marks, return :points (groups of :xs, :ys).
 For other marks, study a similar existing pair as a template:

 :identityreturns{:points [...] :x-domain [...] :y-domain [...]}:binreturns{:bins [...] :max-count ... :x-domain [...] :y-domain [...]}:boxplotreturns{:boxes [...] :categories [...] :x-domain [...] :y-domain [...]}